Chrisx19/Linux-Custom-Images/Ubuntu 20.04/README.md

 Password: password

-Description: Original ubuntu desktop but with minimum package.
+Description: Original ubuntu desktop with complete driver but with minimum package.
 Use this only if its robotics or electronic purposes.

 Added Package: VScode